Toshio Saeki

 Toshio Saeki (佐伯 俊雄, Saeki Toshio) is a character from the Ju-on franchise, created by Takashi Shimizu.
 He was played by several child actors, including Daiki Sawada in the short movie 4444444444, Ryōta Koyama in the original two V-Cinema movies, Yuya Ozeki in the theatrical movies and The Grudge, Ohga Tanaka in The Grudge 2, Shimba Tsuchiya in The Grudge 3, Shūsei Uto in Ju-on: White Ghost and Ju-on: Black Ghost, Kai Kobayashi in the 2014 Japanese reboot Ju-on: The Beginning of the End, and Garrett Masuda in the parody Scary Movie 4.
-He is characterized by his pitch-black eyes, pale skin, and the haunting meowing sounds he makes.
+He is characterized by his pitch-black eyes, pale skin, and the haunting meowing sounds he makes due to owning a pet cat named, Mar, after being drowned in a bathtub by Takeo Saeki.

 Overview

 He can be considered a prominent character in the series, second to Kayako, his mother.
 His first appearance was in Takashi Shimizu's short movie 4444444444 and his haunting goes all through the franchise series in a house in Nerima, Japan.
 He is one of the enactors of the curse, which states that when someone dies amidst rage and intense wrath, those feelings remain at the death site and kill whoever it touches.

 His next appearance was in The Grudge 3, played by Shimba Tsuchiya.
 He also has a guest appearance in Ju-on: White Ghost and Ju-on: Black Ghost respectively, the 2009 Japanese sequels and both are played by Shūsei Uto.

 Toshio has his first major appearance in the 2014 reboot Ju-on: The Beginning of the End and its sequel Ju-on: The Final Curse, where unlike the previous films, he is the main antagonist and the ultimate cause behind the curse.

+He makes an appearance in Sadako vs. Kayako, played by Rintaro Shibamoto.
+He joins in with Kayako, with their contrasted enemy, Sadako Yamamura.
+Takeo Saeki does not appear in this film.